-Day 5 This afternoon drive north of the valley to the village of Soledad Etla to be a part of the magnificent Comparsa Parade.
+Day 6 Located in the heart of the Zapotec zone, visit the town of Teotitlan del Valle; considered the craft centre of Oaxaca.
+This traditional town has been renowned for its weaving wares and handicrafts since pre-Hispanic times.
+Visit the workshop of a traditional candlemaker to witness this exemplary art form, carefully hand crafted to be used throughout annual celebrations and particularly Day of the Dead.
+In the afternoon, drive northeast of the valley to the village of Soledad Etla to be a part of the magnificent Comparsa Parade.
 Walk with the jubilant parade alongside 10 feet stilt walkers dressed as spirits, marching bands playing loud ‘banda’ music and locals in elaborate costumes.
-You’ll pass rows of vendors where you can stop to purchase food, mezcal, flowers, coffee and hand-made craft.
+You’ll pass rows of vendors where you can stop to purchase local and traditional food and mezcal.
 Being part of this vibrant parade and all the festivities is an amazing experience of Mexican life.

 This trip has no fixed departures but restrictions may apply - check operator website